 Welcome to ROMdb, a Wiki to organize and collect meta-data for ROM databases provided by projects like No-Intro, MAME, or Redump.org:

 Organize: ROMs (let's start calling them versions, right?) are grouped by their parent games.
 So "Mortal Kombat 2" for Arcade, Megadrive and Super Nintendo will be "siblings", descendants from the common game "Mortal Kombat 2", which is part of "Mortal Kombat" saga.
 To sum it up, the structure is saga > game > version.

-Meta-data: Projects like MAME, No-Intro and Redump.org do an excellent job dumping and verifying versions but there is much more information to gather; in which year was the version published? which languages (voice and text) does it contain? what about the genre, the perspective, the number of players...
+Meta-data: Projects like MAME, No-Intro and Redump.org do an excellent job dumping and verifying versions but there is much more information to gather; what year was the version published? what languages (voice and text) does it contain? what about the genre, the perspective, the number of players...

 Latest blog entry: